zachamida/zachhamida.github.io/_posts/2019-08-09-getting-started.md

 **3**.
 Go to GitHub website and enable GitHub Pages service for the new repository `<username>.github.io`.

 **4**.
 Visit `https://<username>.github.io` and enjoy.

-## Documentation

-For more information, please see the [tutorial](https://chirpy.cotes.info/categories/tutorial/).
-In the meanwhile, a copy of the tutorial is also available on the [Wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).

-## License

-This work is published under [MIT](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/LICENSE) License.